dankswoops/SwoopsHud/README.md

 This is the SwoopsHud file structure.

-ON GAME LOAD............LAUNCH OPTIONS > VALVE.RC > AUTOEXEC.CFG > AUTOCONFIG.CFG
+ON GAME LOAD:           LAUNCH OPTIONS > VALVE.RC > AUTOEXEC.CFG > AUTOCONFIG.CFG
-ON LOCAL SERVER LOAD....LISTENSERVER.CFG
+ON LOCAL SERVER LOAD:   LISTENSERVER.CFG
-ON CLASS SELECTION......AUTOBIND.CFG > CLASSNAME.CFG
+ON CLASS SELECTION:     AUTOBIND.CFG > CLASSNAME.CFG

 Console will echo all files loaded.